Chairman: Pat Carey

 Claire Rush is a qualified solicitor with a vast amount of experience and knowledge in policy development and international human rights law.
 She has over 8 years of experience in the areas of policy development, scaled policy enforcement and legal challenges relating to content shared online and how it can impact upon the rights of others.
 She currently volunteers in her spare time with a local charity in Dun Laoghire that works with elderly people in the area.
-Claire has been nominated as a director of the Board.

 Vice Chairman: Olivia Mitchell

 Olivia Mitchell is a well known and regarded national politician.
 She is qualified with a Bachelor in Arts in Economics and Politics.
 She began her career teaching economics and became involved in politics as Councillor and later Chair of the Local Authority.
 She was elected to the Dáil in 1997 and has served on the Fine Gael front bench as spokesperson on Housing, Health & Children, Arts, Sports & Tourism, Communications and Transport.
-Olivia has been nominated as vice chairman of the Board.

 Treasurer: Sheila Callan